Kristen Luong May 30, 2024

 8. Internal Network Infrastructure

-Separate network dedicated to medical information devices and healthcare professionals within the hospital, which prevents data leaks, ensure privacy and security
+A separate network dedicated to medical information devices and healthcare professionals within the hospital, which prevents data leaks, ensures privacy and security.

 Hospital Equipment Relating to Implement HIS